joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/28/us/cornell-student-deportation-protest.html

 **L.A.
 Firefighters Who Fought Blazes Show Elevated Mercury and Lead Levels**\
-`The findings, which compared the firefighters’ blood samples against those taken after past fires, suggest unique risks to blazes that burn in populated areas.`\
+`The findings, which compared the firefighters’ blood samples against those taken from other firefighters after past fires, suggest unique risks to blazes that burn in populated areas.`\
 https://nytimes.com/2025/03/28/well/la-firefighters-mercury-lead-blood-levels.html

 **Airlines Cut Seats to the U.S. as Canadians Stay Away**\